seapagan/url-shortener/README.md

   the option to Cancel.
 - User-friendly Front-end (probably in React) for adding and editing URLs.
 - Protected ability to purge all `is_active: false` URLs
+- Migrate away from SQLite, probably to a NO_SQL database with asyncio baked in.

 ## Development